buildtesters/buildtest/README.rst

 LICENSE
 --------

-buildtest is licensed with GPLv3.
-See
-`LICENSE <https://github.com/HPC-buildtest/buildtest-framework/blob/master/LICENSE>`_ for more details
+buildtest is released under the MIT License.
+See `LICENSE <https://github.com/HPC-buildtest/buildtest-framework/blob/master/LICENSE>`_ for more details